|Course Length:||1 Year Full-Time|

 Are there any alternative ways to meet the entry requirements?

-If you want to teach Computer Science and Information Technology but have an insufficient level of the subject in your degree, our subject knowledge enhancement course in Computer Science could help prepare you to train to teach the subject effectively.
+If you want to teach Computer Science and Information Technology but have an insufficient level of the subject in your degree, our subject knowledge enhancement course in Computing could help prepare you to train to teach the subject effectively.

-Some offers will be conditional upon completing a subject knowledge enhancement course but the enhancement programme does not necessarily qualify you for a place on the PGCE Secondary Computer Science and Information Technology Education (Age Phase 11-16) with QTS unless this is made clear at the time the offer is made.
+Some offers will be conditional upon completing a subject knowledge enhancement course but the enhancement programme does not necessarily qualify you for a place on the PGCE Secondary Computer Science and Information Technology with QTS (11-16) unless this is made clear at the time the offer is made.
 This will be discussed with you if you are called for an interview.